pepopowitz/tdd-workshop/README.md

 If you have trouble running any of the commands in the modules, see the [Troubleshooting](#troubleshooting) section of this guide.

-The code for each module contains a \_\_solutions folder.
+The code for most modules contains a \_\_solutions folder.
 If you get stuck writing code for any modules, you can look there for inspiration.

 ## Modules